DED9

 The array data structure in Java

-The array is a linear and static data structure representing a group of similar elements that indexes can access.
+An array is a linear, static data structure that represents a group of similar elements accessible via indices.
 The first address of the variety belongs to the first element, and the last address belongs to the last piece of the collection.
-Usually, the size of an exhibition in Java is determined before the data is stored in it.
+Usually, the size of an exhibition in Java is determined before the data is stored.

-An array is the simplest data structure, a collection of elements of the same type, referred to by a common name.
+An array is the simplest data structure: a collection of elements of the same type, accessed by a common name.
 The first address of the exhibition refers to the first element, and the last address refers to the previous component of the display.
-Collections contain simple data of the same type, such as Integer, Float, or User Defined Data.
-Also, all parts have the same size.
-Arrays are stored in contiguous memory locations, and data allocation is done from the smallest detail of the memory location allocated to the collection.
+Collections contain simple data of the same type, such as Integer, Float, or User-Defined Data.
+Also, all parts are the same size.
+Arrays are stored in contiguous memory locations, and data allocation is performed from the smallest memory location to the largest.

 When using arrays, you should pay attention to several important points:

 Arrays in Java can be one-dimensional, two-dimensional, or multi-dimensional.
-As the number of dimensions of the array increases, the complexity of definition and access to data increases, and significant memory is consumed.
+As the number of array dimensions increases, the complexity of defining and accessing data increases, and significant memory is consumed.
 Figure 3 shows one-dimensional arrays.

-In Figure 3, you can see the first element and index on the left and the last component and index on the right.
-Pay attention; the access to the array elements in Figure 3 starts with zero and ends with the value of 4.
-Here, index zero refers to the value 126, index one to the value 32, index two to the value 230, index three to the value 21, and index four to the value 200.
+In Figure 2, you can see the first element and index on the left and the last component and index on the right.
+Note that the array indices in Figure 3 start at 0 and end at 4.
+Here, index zero refers to 126, index 1 to 32, index 2 to 230, index 3 to 21, and index 4 to 200.

 Figure 3